Is a digital detox ahead? - Why 2028 could be the year of a massive digital retreat

 The novelty of digital is wearing off

 We’re flooded with content and information such as emails, ads, social media, notifications, reminders.
 More isn't always better.
 In fact, it can flatten the sense of wonder or excitement that digital once brought.
-I think some of the excitement and uniqueness starts lacking when there's no border with the real world and the digital one.

 Fatigue and mental health wellness movements